DevidJoshua/devid-joshua-vue-fundamental/README.md

 To run locally, open `index.html` in your browser (Chrome, Mozilla Firefox, etc).
 Make sure you have internet connection.
 ## About the project
-This project is a searching app that search text from a youtube video that has transcript
+This project is a searching app that search text from a youtube video subtitles

 ## How to use
 - Open `index.html` on the browser